 - Gas and other servicing – we’ll continue to service your boiler

 You can continue to call 0300 1234 161 for all these services.

-From 1 June, you may see our teams working in some communal areas.
-Our teams are fully equipped to make sure that both they and you are protected when they visit your home.
-We ask that you please keep a suitable distance to allow them to work safely.
+You may have seen our teams working in some communal areas.
+We are continuing to carry out various non-urgent repairs and are continuing the process to deliver our planned upgrade programmes to improve your homes during this lockdown period.
+Our teams are fully equipped to make sure that both they and you are protected when they visit your home during this lockdown.
+We ask that you please continue to keep a suitable distance to allow them to work safely.

-If you have an appointment for one of our team to come to your home, and you are self-isolating or shielding, please contact us right away so we can discuss options.
-Our workers will be following the Government guidance carefully and will not enter your home if you are shielding unless it is an emergency.
+Our workers will be following the Government guidance carefully.
+We will not enter your home if you are unwell or self-isolating unless it is an emergency.

 Questions and answers